-- 1. Observe the shape of pillars - 2.
-Explore the load capacity the pillar can bear - 3.Learn about the supporting structure of buildings

-Scientific experiments: Explore the load-bearing capacity of columns with different cross-sections.
+- 1. Observe the shape of pillars - 2.Explore the load capacity the pillar can bear - 3.Learn about the supporting structure of buildings Focus question(s) Scientific experiments: Explore the load-bearing capacity of columns with different cross-sections.
 The building's weight is mainly supported by the pillar.
 What kind of pillar can better support?

-- 1. How shall the experiment be conducted to ensure scientificity? - 2.
-What variables should be consistent in the experiment?
+Some engineering questions for pupils to think about, as following: 1.How shall the experiment be conducted to ensure scientificity?
+2.What variables should be consistent in the experiment?

+Inquiry

+Materials

 A4 size paper double-sided tape books

+Procedure

+1. Observation

-i.
-Observe the pillars in the picture below.
-Are these pillars same in shape? ii.
-Draw the cross-sections of these pillars, predict which pillars have the strongest load-bearing capacity.
+i.Observe the pillars in the picture below.
+Are these pillars same in shape?ii.Draw the cross-sections of these pillars, predict which pillars have the strongest load-bearing capacity.

 Square column

 Hexagonal Prism

 Column

 2. Experiment procedure

 Make triangular prisms, quadrangular prisms, columns, or other shape of pillars with the same A4 size paper.
 Note: do not cut the paper or add anything.

+83

 3. Test and record

 Count the number of books each shape of pillar can bear.
 Write down your results.

+Connectivity

+Get the pupils to discuss: